-President Trump's other insensitive comments on race, ethnicity
+President Trump's other insensitive comments on race and ethnicity

 Native Americans

-During a November 2017 event at the White House honoring World War II Navajo Code Talkers, Trump referred to Massachusetts Sen. Elizabeth Warren by his nickname for her -- Pocahontas.
+During a November 2017 event at the White House honoring World War II Navajo Code Talkers, Trump referred to Massachusetts Sen. Elizabeth Warren by his nickname for her, Pocahontas.

 "I just want to thank you because you are very, very special people.
 You were here long before any of us were here," Trump said.
 "Although, we have a representative in Congress who has been here a long time ... longer than you -- they call her Pocahontas!"

-Note: This story has been updated to reflect additional reporting.